AdobeDocs/app-builder/src/pages/resources/barcode-reader/test.md

 # Lesson 3: Testing a Serverless Action

-A App Builder App created with `aio app init` has a [jest](https://jestjs.io/) test structure by default.
+An App Builder App created with `aio app init` has a [jest](https://jestjs.io/) test structure by default.
 We'll show how to take advantage of it.

 ## Unit Tests